Holistic Trochanteric Bursitis Treatment Without Injections Or Surgery!

 Trochanteric bursitis, when it happens, is usually an injury associated with repetitive movements like jogging.
 The common complaint is a hip pain on the outside of the leg, though the hip joint itself may not be involved.
-Pain might go up to the lower back (causing low back pain) or down to the thigh: giving you a sciatica-like pain.
-The most common, tell-tail clue is point tenderness over the trochanter (bony bump on the outside of the hip), which reproduces the presenting symptoms.
+Pain might go up to the lower back (causing low back pain) or down to the thigh resulting in sciatica-like pain.
+The most common way to detect trochanteric bursitis is tenderness over the trochanter (bony bump on the outside of the hip), which reproduces the presenting symptoms.

 To understand trochanteric bursitis, we must first understand what a Bursa is.
 A bursa is a small sac that usually contains a small amount of fluid.
 This fluid acts as a cushion between bones and the soft tissue (muscles, tendons & ligaments) of the hip joint.
 But, primarily, the hip bursa helps to reduce friction between bones and the tendons of muscles.

 The trochanteric bursa is the bursa located in the outer part of the hip, often referred to as the “point” (bump) of the hip.
 The area of the thigh bone (femur) that forms this bump called the greater trochanter.
 The trochanteric bursa acts as a flexible spacer between the greater trochanter and the overlying muscles and tissues.
 This bursa acts as padding and reduces the stress and friction on the soft tissue of the hip.

 The term Trochanteric bursitis is used to describe irritation (inflammation) of the trochanteric bursa.
 When the bursa is irritated, it can become larger and fill with more fluid.
 Since fluids are not compressible, accumulation of fluids in a confined environment of a bursa leads to enlargement of the bursa (bursitis) that compresses the nearby tissue, leading to hip pain.
 Bursitis is not to be confused with tendonitis.
 Tendonitis is an inflammatory process present within a tendon.
 Tendonitis and bursitis are often the results of an injury.